TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/README.md

 ## Introduction
 Obsessive-Compulsive Disorder (OCD) affects millions of people worldwide.
-In this data analysis, we explore trends related to OCD using a dataset collected from various sources.
+In this statistical correlation analysis, we explore trends related to OCD using a dataset collected from various sources.
 The goal is to gain insights into the prevalence, symptoms, and potential risk factors associated with OCD.

 ### Dataset Overview